 Professional Affiliate Membership

-A Professional Affiliate (PA) may be appointed to a renewable two-year term based on evidence of expertise or knowledge that is directly relevant and applicable to the professional program in which the individual will be involved.
-PAs may engage in instructional activities at the master’s level and may serve as a member of thesis committees but may not normally chair except by permission of the dean of the Graduate School.
+A Professional Affiliate (PA) is appointed for two years based on evidence of expertise or knowledge directly relevant and applicable to the professional program in which the individual will be involved.
+PAs may engage in instructional activities at the master’s level and may serve as a member of thesis committees but may not normally chair except by permission of the Director of University Graduate Studies.
 Expertise is defined in terms of recent activities recognized by the focal area as indicative of excellence.
-Appropriate indicators may include but are not limited to: terminal degrees in focal or relevant areas; professional certification; licensure, diplomas, or record of professional practice; and demonstrated professional excellence through performances, exhibitions, presentations, professional publications, or national awards.
+Appropriate indicators may include: terminal degrees in focal or relevant areas; professional certification; licensure, diplomas, or record of professional practice; and demonstrated professional excellence through performances, exhibitions, presentations, professional publications, or national awards.
 Individuals whose professional activities are a function of their Nicholls employment are ineligible for professional affiliate status.
+Professional Affiliate Members whose services are required for longer than two years must be re-submitted for approval.

-An Adjunct Member of the graduate faculty is a visiting member of the faculty who meets all criteria for appointment either as a Regular Member or as an Associate Member, but who is not a permanent employee of the University.
-Appointment as an Adjunct Member is for one semester.
-Adjunct Members whose services are required for longer than one semester must be re-submitted for approval each semester.
+An Adjunct Member of the graduate faculty is a visiting member of the faculty who meets all criteria for appointment either as a Regular Member, Senior Associate Member, or as an Associate Member, but who is not a permanent employee of the University.
+Appointment as an Adjunct Member is for two years to teach specifically designated courses, the content of which lies within the area of specialization of the faculty member.
+Adjunct Members whose services are required for longer than two years must be re-submitted for approval.